Find out about what happens when you have external radiotherapy for oesophageal cancer.

 During the treatment

-The radiographers watch you on a closed circuit television screen.
-They might ask you to hold your breath or take shallow breaths at times.
-They are in the next room and can hear you.
-So you can tell them if you need to move or need the machine to stop.
+Your radiographers can see and hear you on a CCTV screen in the next room.
+They can talk to you over an intercom and might ask you to hold your breath or take shallow breaths at times.
+You can also talk to them through the intercom and tell them if you need to stop or if you're uncomfortable.

 You won't be radioactive